UnknownSuperficialNight/GDMLinux/README.md

 If you are the author of one of these mods and you want me to remove your mod make a issue and i will remove it :)

-## Future temp
+## Future temp Notes

-Notes it will be awhile till i can get GrimTex working since id have to set up my own delivery of the files since the websites it's hosted on wont work with scripts
+It will be awhile till i can get GrimTex working since id have to set up my own delivery of the files since the websites it's hosted on wont work with scripts

 ## Authors